mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 isn't 'all tickets'.
 It is 'all tickets from accidents'.
 That is a very different data set.

-It is certainly interesting to see that men get tickets twice as often as women.
+It is certainly interesting to see that men involved in accidents get tickets twice as often as women do.
 It is also interesting to see that accident rates appear to be skewed towards beginning of each week and the beginning of each month.

-Sadly this data sets turns out to be overly specific.
-As attractive as it may be, the data doesn't resolve the hypothesis.
-It is the wrong data set.
+As interesting as it may be, the data in this data set isn't a good way to test the hypothesis.
+This ticket data is overly specific, it's just a subset of all ticket data.

 ## Conclusion

-The Maryland traffic violations data set is very rich.
-Unfortunately it only contains a subset of tickets.
-That means it was a poor choice to answer the initial hypothesis.

-That's disappointing.
+There is a lot of information to be has in publicly available data sets.
+It is important to verify the integrity of the data.
+It is also important to carefully match the scope of the data with the question being asked.

+Now, it's time to find a better data set before my next road trip.

 ---